jdoleary/garden/Self Defense/Jiu Jitsu/People/Chris Paines.md

 Darce escapes:
 Grab the wrist and keep the shoulder down.
 As soon as they relax their grip in any way, **elbow them in the armpit** and follow them out the back door.
-Never go elbow deep in an anaconda because they can americaana you just by grabbing the arm and turning.
+Never go elbow deep when attacking with an anaconda because they can americaana you just by grabbing the arm and turning.
 Put a lot of pressure in their shoulders: darce -> kimura, anaconda -> americana arm in guillotine: put your shoulder on their sternum and keep them flat on their back guillotines only work when the attacker is flat on their side